Dollar back in demand, set for biggest weekly surge since early April

 Currency moves were closely correlated with share indexes, which have fallen sharply this week as markets re-evaluated the shape of a possible recovery from the pandemic.

 At 1132 GMT, the dollar index was at 94.563, up 0.3% on the day.
-It is on track for its best week in nearly six months, although it is still down 2.5% so far in September.
+It is on track for its best week in nearly six months and is up more than 2% so far in September.

 “The dollar is doing well under risk-aversion conditions and lower asset prices – not to the same extent that we saw in March/April but certainly enough to take notice,” said Neil Jones, senior director and head of FX sales at Mizuho.